World Health Energy Stock Market Value

 World Health Energy Backtested Returns

 World Health is out of control given 3 months investment horizon.
 World Health Energy shows Sharpe Ratio of 0.22, which attests that the company had a 0.22 % return per unit of risk over the last 3 months.
-We were able to analyze and collect data for twenty-nine different technical indicators, which can help you to evaluate if expected returns of 41.67% are justified by taking the suggested risk.
-Use World Health Energy Market Risk Adjusted Performance of 2.5, mean deviation of 35.22, and Downside Deviation of 52.22 to evaluate company specific risk that cannot be diversified away.
+We were able to analyze and collect data for twenty-nine different technical indicators, which can help you to evaluate if expected returns of 40.83% are justified by taking the suggested risk.
+Use World Health Energy Mean Deviation of 37.28, market risk adjusted performance of (21.69), and Downside Deviation of 52.22 to evaluate company specific risk that cannot be diversified away.
 World Health holds a performance score of 17 on a scale of zero to a hundred.
-The firm maintains a market beta of 4.26, which attests to a somewhat significant risk relative to the market.
-As the market goes up, the company is expected to outperform it.
-However, if the market returns are negative, World Health will likely underperform.
-Use World Health Energy downside variance, as well as the relationship between the accumulation distribution and market facilitation index , to analyze future returns on World Health Energy.
+The firm maintains a market beta of -0.56, which attests to possible diversification benefits within a given portfolio.
+As returns on the market increase, returns on owning World Health are expected to decrease at a much lower rate.
+During the bear market, World Health is likely to outperform the market.
+Use World Health Energy downside variance, as well as the relationship between the accumulation distribution and price action indicator , to analyze future returns on World Health Energy.

 Auto-correlation

-World Health Energy has weak reverse predictability.
-Overlapping area represents the amount of predictability between World Health time series from 7th of November 2025 to 22nd of December 2025 and 22nd of December 2025 to 5th of February 2026.
+World Health Energy has no correlation between past and present.
+Overlapping area represents the amount of predictability between World Health time series from 4th of December 2025 to 18th of January 2026 and 18th of January 2026 to 4th of March 2026.
 The more autocorrelation exist between current time interval and its lagged values, the more accurately you can make projection about the future pattern of World Health Energy price movement.
-The serial correlation of -0.21 indicates that over 21.0% of current World Health price fluctuation can be explain by its past prices.
+The serial correlation of 0.0 indicates that just 0.0% of current World Health price fluctuation can be explain by its past prices.

 Residual Average0.0